'''SPOILERS''' from the previous book(s) in the series are unmarked.

 * One of the convicts, O'Dea, might be a minor character but his [[TheEeyore pessimism]] is always good for [[BlackHumor a laugh]].
 Imagine a grizzled convict with a flair for the dramatic, which extends to his writing when Laurence makes him a scribe.

 * Jane Roland's letters.
-Especially where she explains differences that came with her new rank; and notes that if, due to accident or ungovernable impulse, something terminal should ''hypothetically'' happen to Rankin...
-Lawrence has already been banished to a remote penal colony the better part of a year's travel from Britain.
+Especially where she explains differences that came with her new rank; and notes that if, due to accident or ungovernable impulse, something terminal should ''hypothetically'' happen to Rankin...well, Laurence has already been banished to a remote penal colony the better part of a year's travel from Britain, so if nothing else he probably wouldn't be able to be properly sentenced for a good eighteen months.

 * As the [[RagsToRoyalty third son of a Newcastle coal-merchant is about to be presented as a prospective bridegroom to the Sapa Inca]]: